-☑ □ □ ☑ C. Roof Covering Materials
+🔲 🛣 C. Roof Covering Materials

 Types of Roof Covering: Composition shingle

-Viewed From: Roof, Ladder
+Viewed From: Ladder

+Comments:

 The evaluation of a roof is primarily a visual assessment based on general roofing appearances.
 The life of a roof depends on local weather conditions, building and design, material quality, and adequate maintenance.

-Performance Opinion: Fair - 5 or more years of serviceable life Inspector Opinion of the roof condition is considered a professional courtesy to assist you in better understanding the condition
+Performance Opinion: Good condition - Inspector Opinion of the roof condition is considered a professional courtesy to assist you in better understanding the condition 1: Exposed plastic vent pipes Deficiency Exposed plastic plumbing pipes above the roof covering need to painted or otherwise protected from UV rays.
+Recommendation: Contact a handyman or DIY project